veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 description: Overview of the Manage Reports tab in the admin tab.
 ---

-# Manage Reports
+# Reports
-This page describes administrator tasks you can do in "Manage Reports".
+This page describes administrator tasks you can do in "Reports".

 ## To create a new report property object and connect it to your file or web app
 To create a new report object: